 Real easy entrance from a beautiful beach, it starts shallow and gradually goes deeper.
 At 35 ft / 12 m you find a small wreck that has recently been sunk there to attract more marine life.
 A nurse shark has already been spotted there.
 A pronounced slope from 15 ft down to 110 ft gives you the opportunity to admire a myriad of coral combinations.

 A fascinating reef for beginners.
 Parts of a sunken Lockheed Lodestar are scattered at 35 feet of water.
 Coral formations, parrot and angelfish surround the airplane wreckage and coral heads.
 Good chance you will spot turtles and stingrays at this dive spot!

 The Jane Sea freighter (250 ft long) was sank nearly upright, and is surrounded by some spectacular sea fans and brain corals.
 At this site you find lots of angelfish and schooling tropical fish in and around the wreck.
 You might even get a certain Titanic Feeling when you go down.

 A unique opportunity for shore diving into the open sea.
 Large formations of elk horn corals, combined with sheet coral, make it a perfect place for crabs, octopus, and lobsters.
 It can be a challenging dive, but totally worth it, with a view at the telephone cable between Aruba and Venezuela.

 Hole in the Wall

-An easy shallow dive along the rocky shoreline.
+An easy shallow dive entering at Tres Trapi, then diving along the rocky shoreline.
 Excellent for beginners, children and photography.
-A lot of marine life; it’s a nursery for young fish, lobsters and it houses a big green moray.
-Also excellent for night diving, with a whole different kind of marine life.
+A lot of marine life; it’s a nursery for young fish, lobsters, and sometimes frog fish or seahorses!

 Santo Largo Reef